Knaut-Rhuland House Renewal

 Prepare for Painting

-The purpose of the paint analysis is to determine the earliest colours on the various wooden features of the exterior of the house and the age of the paint.
-This should lead to a more comprehensive understanding of the evolution of the features of the house and will guide the exterior restoration.
+The purpose of the paint analysis was to determine the earliest colours on the various wooden features of the exterior of the house and the age of the paint.
+This provided a more comprehensive understanding of the evolution of the features of the house to guide the exterior restoration.
 Conducting paint analysis was recommended by our Parks Canada adviser.

 Electrical Upgrades

-The electrical service will be upgraded to 200 amps in anticipation of the eventual interior restoration.
+The electrical service was upgraded to 200 amps in anticipation of the eventual interior restoration.
 This work will include heating and improved lighting and will require a more robust electrical system.
-Also, it is planned to bury the exterior electrical wires leading to the building and place the meter in a less obvious place enhancing the look of the House.
+The exterior electrical wires leading to the building have been moved underground and the electrical meter placed in a less obvious place enhancing the look of the House.

 Our Fundraising Progress to Date